Aryan-Jagadale/CravePizza-Your-Ultimate-Online-Pizza-Haven/README.md

 - Also make sure Noty package is depreceiated.
 To work this project, {"noty": "^3.2.0-beta"} install this version.
 - If there is problem in webpack.mix.js then you can create it manually.

+## Tutorial
+- https://youtube.com/playlist?list=PLXQpH_kZIxTVRmXQN9J0Az76te5mAreLV  --- Watch this tutorial on Youtube to how to do it from scratch.
+- Also if you face error in tutorial You can have my repo for references with updated packages.

+🙏 If you find this repo helpful then don't forget to give a start ❇️ to this repository. :)